 Released in 2007, the “Rude Ka” music of Grand Baton, an innovative mix of rock music with Ka drums, received warm accolades and praiseful reviews from the progressive/alternative rock world, allowing Mr. Maillard to achieve an international stature now as a band leader, lead singer and electro-rock music producer, and definitely a creative solo artist following a path of his own.

-In the fall of 2015, JC Maillard and Lisa Fischer created and performed the music for the “ The Propelled Heart” with the Alonzo King Lines Ballet in San Francisco; the ballet will tour in 2018.
+In the fall of 2015, JC Maillard and Lisa Fischer created and performed the music for the “ The Propelled Heart” with the Alonzo King Lines Ballet in San Francisco; it was performed again in SF in November 2017, in Paris at Theatre National de Chaillot in March 2018 and will be in Montreal at Theatre Maisonneuve in May 2019.